pxslip/db-studio/docs/guides/headless-cms/build-static-website/next-13.md

 ## Create Helper For @wbce-d9/sdk

-To share a single instance of the Directus JavaScript SDK between multiple pages in this project, create a single helper file that can be imported later.
+To share a single instance of the d9 JavaScript SDK between multiple pages in this project, create a single helper file that can be imported later.
 Create a new directory called `lib` and a new file called `directus.js` inside of it.

 ```js